-Who do I call if I have problems getting my/my child's medications?
+Who do I call if I have problems getting my or my child's medications?

-If you have problems getting your/your child's covered medications, please call Member Services at 1-800-434-2347.
-We can work with you and your pharmacy to make sure you/your child gets the medication(s) you/your child needs.
+If you have problems getting your or your child's covered medications, please call Member Services at 1-800-434-2347.
+We can work with you and your drugstore to make sure you or your child gets the medication(s) you or your child needs.

-What if I can't get my/my child's prescription approved?
+What if I can't get my or my child's prescription approved?

-If your/your child's doctor cannot be reached to approve a prescription, you/your child may be able to get a three-day emergency supply of your/your child's medication.
+If your or your child's doctor cannot be reached to approve a prescription, you or your child may be able to get a three-day emergency supply of your or your child's medication.